WebAndCow/webandcow-challenge-bootstrap/README.md

 ## Possible errors

 * Challenge code unknown.
-Please copy it again from the challenge webpage in `WEBANDCOW_CHALLENGE_CODE`in your `.env` file
+Please copy it again from the challenge webpage in `CHALLENGE_CODE`in your `.env` file
 ```
 Exception: Error when contacting API -- Array
 (